 I am a boomer who is hoping to live a long and healthy life.
 This means that I may live into my 90s or even over 100 years!

-Throughout my career, I have helped many people organize home care and healthcare, so I understand the factors that enable us to stay in the place of our choice.
+Throughout my career, I have helped many people organize home care, supporting housing, and healthcare, so I understand the factors that enable us to stay in the place of our choice.
 Home care can become complex and expensive to manage – and a big burden on caregivers –if it is not planned, organized and well supported.

 My passion is to use my healthcare, housing, and caregiving expertise to help boomers to envision and plan practical solutions for healthy aging in the place of our choice.

 I have planned and carried out many healthcare and community initiatives that involve significant change.
-A key ingredient for successful change planning is directly involving the individuals (or groups of people, and/or organizations) being impacted by the proposed change.
-To find out more about a successful collaborative aging model, check out the link to the OASIS Model Resources
+A key ingredient for successful change planning is directly involving the individuals (or groups of people, and/or organizations) in envisioning and co-designing the desired changes.

 Aging is change process – and like many of life transitions, we can prepare ourselves for a better experience.
 By anticipating some of the changes that happen during the process of aging, we increase our resilience and chances of having a better experience.

-Most meaningful behaviour change begins with contemplation.
-By contemplating the practicalities for having a positive aging experience, we also can shift our thinking – away from being age-denying and towards a realistic view of what lies ahead- to be better prepared.
-This shift in thinking creates space for us to generate fresh ideas for developing more customized, supportive and cost-effective solutions as we age.
-To get your creative ideas flowing, take the Collaborative Aging Survey
+Since meaningful behaviour change usually begins with contemplation, or changing our own thinking about what we would be a meaningful and positive aging experience, to help shift us away from being age-denying and find a more informed plan for ourselves.
+This shift in thinking also creates space for us to generate fresh ideas for developing more customized, supportive and cost-effective solutions as we age.

 A collaborative team of caregivers are key to aging in place.
 The team are usually a combination of people – including family members, neighbours, friends, and healthcare and other professionals, such as financial or legal advisors.
 Teamwork requires co-ordination of activities, clear roles, and good communication amongst team members.
 The practical aspects of caregiving can be enabled through modern and/or collaborative technology solutions.